MrSmith33/vox/internals.md

 #### Lookup names

+Every name use expression needs to resolve the node it references.
+To do this every name use node stores the parent scope in which it occured within source code.
+Parser tracks scopes and passes them into the node for future use.

+So, when name lookup pass comes to name use node it consults the scope tree.

+Algorithm is the same as in D (See <https://dlang.org/spec/module.html#name_lookup>).

+1. Walk up the scope tree looking at each step in the scope.
+Once found it the symbol.
+2. If not found.
+Then restart walking the scope tree, but this time check in imports.

+Another place where name resolution happens is member lookup in member expression (`parent.member`).
+This only check the parent scope for names.

 #### Type check

+Performs implicit type conversions.
+Checks types where specific type is expected, like function call argument (`foo(arg)`), variable assignment (`i32 a = 42;`) etc. Finds common type for binary operations (`a + b`).

 ### IR generation

+Uses algorithm from `Simple and Efficient Construction of Static Single Assignment Form by Braun et al. 2013`

 ### IR Optimization

 ### IR lowering

+It does 3 subpasses:
+* ABI lowering
+* Aggregate lowering
+* GEP-instruction lowering

+#### ABI lowering

+For each IR function it transforms `parameter` and `ret_val` instructions to follow own calling convention, and converts `call` instructions to follow callees calling convention.

+Currently Vox backend implements 3 CCs: `win64`, `sysv64`, and `sysv64_syscall`.

+#### Aggregate lowering

+Rewrites virtual registers that contain aggregates, that do not fit into a register, into stack slots.
+Atm algorithm is unfinished and produces redundant copies.

+#### Switch lowering

+Is written as part of aggregate lowering pass.
+Currently translates switch instruction into a chain of branches.

+#### GEP lowering

+Rewrites Get Element Pointer instructions into pointer arithmetic instructions.

 ### IR to LIR translation
     aka instruction selection

 ### Liveness analysis
 ### Register allocation

+Implements linear scan algorithm from `Linear Scan Register Allocation on SSA Form`

 ### Stack layout

+Parameters layout is determined by ABI lowering pass.

+Other stack slots are arranged by alignment (big to small).
+This way they are tightly packed and their alignment is respected.

 ### Code generation

+Here actual machine code is emitted.
+So far only amd64 is supported.

+First global variables are allocated to the static data sections (read-only and read-write).
+Symbols that are zeroed are allocated at the of those sections.
+In case we are producing executable, the file will not contain those zeroes.

+Then we walk all functions in the program and generate their machine code.

+First function prolog is emitted.
+It inserts code for frame pointer creation (if needed).
+Then stack reservation (if needed).

+Function body is compiled.
+We walk all basic blocks and instruction in each BB.
+Appropriate instruction encoding is selected depending on argument kind (register, stack slot, global, function, constant), register class (GPR, XMM) and instruction size.
+For arguments that reference globals or functions a new `ObjectSymbolReference` is created (needed for linking later).

+Some instructions modify stack pointer (`push`s before function call, `add`/`sub` to stack pointer), so we track that as an additional offset.
+Then, when compiling instructions that reference stack slots we need to add that offset to the stack slot offset to compensate.

+Jumps between basic blocks need further fixup.
+Code generator allocates a table of 2 pointers per basic blocks, allowing to have 0-2 successors per basic block.
+When compiling branch/jump instructions it will store the address of 4 byte offset into that buffer.
+No jump is generated if the target is the next block.

+Because IR guarantees single return instruction, epilog is generated as part of that instruction codegen.
+It deallocates stack and frame pointer as needed.
+Then return instruction is inserted.

+After that jump fixup is performed and size of final machine code is calculated.

 ### Linking

+When generating IR, frontend creates a new object symbol (`ObjectSymbol`), per function and per global variable. `ObjectModule` is created per module.
+There is also `ObjectSection`, which tracks section info of resulting excutable file, and `ObjectSymbolReference`, which represents reference from one symbol to another.

+After code generation step all globals are put in the globals arena, and have finalized address in the section (read-only or read-write data sections).
+Same with functions that have machine code in code arena.

+Linking pass walk all local modules, and for each reference performs a fixup.

+When compiling in JIT-mode host can export its own functions as symbols to the compiled program.
+They are put into a host module.
+If the registered function address is too far from the code that refences it, then it is put into import table.
+Linker handles both relative reference and indirection through import table.

+When compiling standalone executable, user can also pass `.dll` files to the compiler and all external functions will be resolved to one of them.
+Such references are implemented by generating import table in the executable (`.idata` for PE/COFF).

+### Executable creation

+Generation of `win64` and `elf64` executables is supported.
+For windows compiler can generate references to `.dll` files provided through CLI.

+Following sections are generated (if they are non-empty):
+* `.text` - Executable code section
+* `.idata` - Import table section (only on win64)
+* `.data` - Read-write static data section
+* `.rdata` - Read-only static data section

+First sections are created and import table is filled.
+Then linking pass is run.
+Necessary data is filled in the PE and COFF headers and written to the buffer.
+Section headers are written.
+Then data of each section is written.
+Now final executable is fully in the buffer.

 ### Writing executable

+Executable that was stored in arena buffer is written to the target file.
+On posix platform it is given `rwx` rights.

 ## IR